Theramycin Z Side Effects

 Applies to erythromycin topical: topical gel/jelly, topical lotion, topical ointment, topical pad, topical solution, topical swab

-Along with its needed effects, erythromycin topical (the active ingredient contained in Theramycin Z) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, erythromycin topical (the active ingredient contained in Theramycin Z) may cause unwanted side effects that require medical attention.

 - Dry or scaly skin